szilvia-csernus/book-cycle/README.md

 1. Set up a free account with STRIPE.
 2. Clone this project into a new repository.
 3. Create a new virtual environment in the project's parent folder with `python3 -m venv venv`.
-4. While in the project's parent folder, activate the virtual environment with `source venv/bin/activate`.
+4. Aactivate the virtual environment either by accepting the pop-up from VSCode or with the `source venv/bin/activate` command.
 5. Reload VSCode window.
 If the virtual environment creation and activation was successful, `(venv)` will appear in front of the prompt.
 6. Install the required packages with `pip install -r requirements.txt`.
 7. Create a `.gitignore` file, and place in the lines below.